ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 **7.** Clear cache again.

-At this point you can already view the initial effects of the migration, but they are still missing some of your custom content.
+At this point you can already view the initial effects of the migration, but they're still missing some of your custom content.

 The `MigrationBundle` generates placeholders for layouts in the form of frames with a data dump.